 How to Organize Dairy Products for Meal-Prepping

-If you frequently make sandwiches for your household, utilizing containers that stack like these one below can be the perfect system.
-You can have cheese in one section, deli meats, tomatoes, and lettuce in the others.
-And, finally, you can even store your condiments in the container on the top (found here):
+If you frequently make sandwiches for your household, utilizing containers that stack like this one below can be the perfect system.
+You can have sliced cheese in one section, deli meats, tomatoes, and lettuce in the others (found here):

 When it’s time to make sandwiches, you can pull out the stack all at once instead of running back and forth to the refigerator to grab each item!